Venky-8/SnackIt/README.md

 # SnackIt
-SnackIt is DBMS Project for searching food in various canteens
+SnackIt is DBMS and Cl-4 Project for searching food in various canteens